stouset/twitter_bootstrap_form_for/README.markdown

     / input fields with custom add-ons
     = user.text_field :twitter_id, 'Twitter', :class => 'medium', :add_on => :prepend do
       %span.add-on @

+    / select fields now have the second parameter as a label = user.date_select :born_on, 'Born on'

     / group of radio buttons
     = user.toggles 'Email Preferences' do